praharshaAdhikari/SpaceType/README.md

 To clone and build this application, you'll need [Git](https://git-scm.com), [Ming-GW](https://www.mingw-w64.org/) and [Raylib](https://www.raylib.com/) installed on your computer.
 You need to add Min-GW path to your computer and setup Raylib for Windows with the help of this [tutorial](https://github.com/raysan5/raylib/wiki/Working-on-Windows).

-After that, clone the repo, open main.c and use the build command of any of your preferred IDE (was done in VSCode and Codeblocks), and a executable file would be made in the project library
+After that, clone the repo, open main.c and use the build command of any of your preferred IDE (was done in VSCode and Codeblocks), and a executable file would be made in the project library.

 ## Images